CaseyOC/ServerClientProject/README.md

 This is a project oriented around TCP/IP server and client communications

-Download the repo and run the Makefile to create the binaries.

 Run the binaries (located in the bin server), and give the server a port number (2000 - 65535).
 Give the client the name of the network (the name of your computer) as well as the port number you gave to the server.